AudioMoth

 Producer: Harry Murdoch

-Listen on Apple, Google and Spotify.
+Listen on Apple and Spotify.

 This radio episode was produced by the Smart Forests project funded by the European Research Council.
 Smart Forests is led by Professor Jennifer Gabrys and is based in the Department of Sociology at the University of Cambridge.